The Greatest Story Every Told About The Greatest Man That Ever Lived

 corrosion will testify against you and eat your flesh like fire.
 You have hoarded wealth in the last

 days.
 Look!
-The wages you failed to pay the workmen who mowed your fields are crying out
+The wages you failed to pay the workmen who mowed your fields are crying out against

-lived on earth in luxury and self-indulgence.
+in luxury and self-indulgence.
 You have fattened yourselves in the day of slaughter.

 You have condemned and murdered innocent men, who were not opposing you.